-- Follow the driver's directions at all times. - Be released and signed out to the parent or approved adult only. - Enter and leave the vehicle in an orderly manner at the designated stop. - Wear and remain in the approved seat belt/harness system at all times. - Keep feet, books, and other objects out of the aisle. - Not deface the vehicle or its equipment. - Not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects within or out of the vehicle. - Not possess or use any form of tobacco or e-cigarettes in any district vehicle. - Observe all usual classroom rules. - Be seated while the vehicle is moving. - Wait for the driver's signal upon leaving the vehicle and before crossing in front of the vehicle. - Follow any other rules established by the operator of the vehicle.
+Follow the driver's directions at all times.

+- Be released and signed out to the parent or approved adult only. - Enter and leave the vehicle in an orderly manner at the designated stop. - Wear and remain in the approved seat belt/harness system at all times. - Keep feet, books, and other objects out of the aisle. - Not deface the vehicle or its equipment. - Not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects Page | 67 within or out of the vehicle. - Not possess or use any form of tobacco or e-cigarettes in any district vehicle. - Observe all usual classroom rules. - Be seated while the vehicle is moving. - Wait for the driver's signal upon leaving the vehicle and before crossing in front of the vehicle. - Follow any other rules established by the operator of the vehicle. - School Busses may not idle at any time.